nas5w/100-days-of-code-frontend/README.md

 ### :bulb: Quick Takeaway

-While nodejs is typically known as a back-end solution, it is used quite frequently to support front-end development.
+While Node.js is typically known as a back-end solution, it is used quite frequently to support front-end development.
 It does this in a number of ways, including things like running build tools, testing, and linting (all to be covered soon!).
-Node Package Manager (npm) is another great feature of node and can be used to manage dependencies of your project (i.e., code libraries your project might rely on -- jQuery is an example!).
+Node Package Manager (npm) is another great feature of Node and can be used to manage dependencies of your project (i.e., code libraries your project might rely on -- jQuery is an example!).

 ### :book: Learning Areas and Ideas